brollin/nextjs/modules/health/healthStory.md

 ### November 2023 - Now

 Finally in November 2023, I had a flareup for no apparent reason besides hot weather that left me very noticeably worse off.
 The new symptoms included a weak feeling in my hands/fingers and spasming muscles.
-The pain I felt

 ## Current condition

 I currently have a baseline level of pain that is hard to quantify, but is always at least a little distracting, and at worst completely debilitating.
-Using my arms for most tasks will reliably lead to a flareup, so I keep my arm usage to basically just eating, dressing, showering, and receive help with as many other activities as I can from friends and family.
+Using my arms for most tasks will consistently lead to a flareup, so I keep my arm usage to basically just eating, dressing, showering, and receive help with as many other activities as I can from friends and family.

 Other things that can lead to a flareup: